Pitch Chart

 We have also created this roof pitch chart as a resource for you:

 Roof pitch refers to the slope or angle of a roof.
 It's important because it determines how effectively your roof sheds water and snow.
 A steeper pitch generally offers better drainage and can enhance the longevity of your roofing system.
-A steeper roof pitch will shed snow and ice more quickly than a shallow pitch, which can be dangerous without a snow retention system in place.
+A steeper roof pitch will shed snow and ice more quickly than a shallow pitch, which can be dangerous without a snow retention system.

-Roof pitch can be measured in degrees, as a ratio (e.g., 4:12), or as a percentage (e.g., 33%).
+Roof pitch can is measure in degrees, as a ratio (e.g., 4:12), or as a percentage (e.g., 33%).
 These measurements indicate how steep or shallow the slope is.
 Roof pitch is a simple calculation of rise over run.
-For example a 4” rise and 12” run would be expressed as 4:12.
+For example, you would express a 4" rise and a 12" run as 4:12.

 Steeper roof pitches tend to have a faster and more forceful snow slide when snow accumulates.
-Therefore, on steep-slope roofs, you often need more snow guards to distribute the load and prevent avalanches of snow.
-On steep roofs, the guards are usually installed closer together, whereas they may be spaced further apart on shallower-sloped roofs.
+Therefore, on steep-slope roofs, you often need more snow guards to distribute the load and prevent snow avalanches.
+Installers typically place the guards closer together on steep roofs.
+In contrast, they may be spaced further apart on shallower-sloped roofs.
 You can visit our spacing guidelines page for diagrams that help further illustrate this point.

-The first place to look, if available, would be on your building’s plans.
-The roof pitch is normally listed on both the roof plan and the elevation drawings.
-If this is not an option and if you are confident in accessing the roof, you have a few options for measuring this dimension.
-Many hardware stores will have a version of a digital or analog pitch/slope locator tool which can be rested on the panel to determine the pitch.
+If available, the first place to look would be on your building's plans.
+Architects typically list the roof pitch on the roof plan and the elevation drawings.
+If this is not an option and you are confident in accessing the roof, you have a few options for measuring this dimension.
+Many hardware stores sell a version of a digital or analog pitch/slope locator tool, which you can rest on the panel to determine the pitch.
 There are also cellphone apps that work this way.
-Last but not least, you can use a measuring tape to determine the rise and run.
+Last, you can use a measuring tape to determine the rise and run.

-A roof with any pitch can still pose danger to people or property below.
-Shallow pitch roofs tend to shed snow and ice differently in more of a creeping motion than a quick avalanche.
-You will often see large chunks of snow and ice dangling over the edge before releasing.
-Your roof’s snow guard layout will depend on several factors, including your local climate and ground snow load, roofing material, building codes, and roof design.
-It's advisable to consult with a roofing professional who is familiar with the specific conditions in your area to determine whether snow guards are necessary for your roof.
+A roof with any pitch can still threaten people or property below.
+Shallow-pitch roofs tend to shed snow and ice differently in more of a creeping motion than a quick avalanche.
+You often see large chunks of snow and ice dangling over the edge before releasing.
+Your roof's snow guard layout will depend on several factors, including your local climate and ground snow load, roofing material, building codes, and roof design.
+It's advisable to consult with a roofing professional familiar with your area's specific conditions to determine whether snow guards are necessary for your roof.